nmusers/nm-issues/README.md

 NONMEM issue reporting &amp; tracking.
 This is an issue-only repo.

 ## Issue report
-Please be informative in issue reporting so that it is reproducible.
+For bug report, please be informative in issue reporting so that it is reproducible.
 In the minimum, please share
 - Platform (windows, linux, macos with versions)
 - NONMEM version
 - Compiler (gfortran version, MPI version, etc)
 - Code snippet/error message related to the issue

+You may choose the `[BUG]` template to fill in above information.

 In additionm, it is recommended that the submission contains a minimal reproducible example (control stream + dummy data).
 It is also recommended to label/tag the issue.